 All faculty, staff and students must receive MnSCU authorization before driving for any university-related activities.
 Additional information regarding the process of requesting this authorization can be found on the Human Resources Vehicle User Agreement web page.

 Employees are to claim actual expenses for meals, but reimbursement, including tips, may not exceed the maximums.
 Meals exceeding these maximums require the filing of a Special Expense form (Word or PDF) in advance of the event.
 See the "Special Expenses" section.

-The following meal allowance rates are effective January 1, 2014 and will remain in effect until superceded:
+The following meal allowance rates were effective January 1, 2014 and will remain in effect until superceded: